-Cerebral Palsy (CP) is a motor disorder that affects a person’s balance, posture, and general ability to move.
-CP is the most common motor disability among children.
-Low birthweight and premature birth are significant risks for developing cerebral palsy at birth.
+Ischemic stroke (clot blocking blood flow to the brain), which can occur during pregnancy or shortly after birth, is also a risk of cerebral palsy.
 One study showed that among children weighing less than 1500 grams at birth, 59.5 babies per 1000 live births had cerebral palsy.
 Among babies weighing between 1500 and 2499 grams, 6.2 per 1000 live births had cerebral palsy, and 1.1 babies per 1000 live births had cerebral palsy among children born weighing more than 2500 grams.
-Ischemic stroke (clot blocking blood flow to the brain), which can occur during pregnancy or shortly after birth, is also a risk for developing cerebral palsy.

 A brachial plexus birth injury, also known as Erb’s Palsy, is an injury to the brachial plexus nerve network that controls different muscle functions in the chest, shoulder, arms, and hands.
-This injury occurs at a rate of 1 to 3 per 1000 live births and can happen when the nerves of the brachial plexus are stretched or torn during delivery.
+This injury occurs at a rate of 1 to 3 per 1000 live births and can happen when the brachial plexus nerves are stretched or torn during delivery.

-Caput Succedaneum is a swelling, known as edema, of the scalp of a baby following a vaginal birth.
+Caput Succedaneum is a swelling, known as edema, of a baby’s scalp following vaginal birth.
 This happens when pressure is applied to the baby’s head as it passes through the birth canal.
 Although usually harmless, caput succedaneum can lead to other medical conditions, such as jaundice.

-Four different types of ICH that can occur in infants: subgaleal hemorrhage (0.15 to 3 per 1000 live births), subdural hemorrhage, the most common type of ICH (0.29 per 1000 live births), subarachnoid hemorrhage (SAH) (0.13 per 1000 live births), and intraventricular hemorrhage (IVH), which is particularly common in preterm babies (17.5% of premature babies weighing less than 1500 grams).
+Four different types of ICH can occur in infants: subgaleal hemorrhage (0.15 to 3 per 1000 live births), subdural hemorrhage, the most common type of ICH (0.29 per 1000 live births), subarachnoid hemorrhage (SAH) (0.13 per 1000 live births), and intraventricular hemorrhage (IVH), which is particularly common in preterm babies (17.5% of premature babies weighing less than 1500 grams).

 During a vaginal delivery, a baby can sustain orthopedic injuries due to the narrow nature of the birth canal.
 Infants can experience head injuries, including skull fractures, which can lead to traumatic brain injury, a cause of infant death.
-This type of injury can occur with the use of birthing instruments (the most common cause of head injuries in infants), pressure inside the womb (if the baby is very big or during a prolonged labor), and by medical negligence during the delivery.
+This type of injury can occur with birthing instruments (the most common cause of head injuries in infants), the pressure inside the womb (if the baby is very big or prolonged labor), and medical negligence during the delivery.

 Facial Nerve Palsy